kcartlidge/StaticSites/README.md

 * Run ```StaticSites -sites <sites.ini> -port <port> -local <hostname>``` for serving locally.
 * Run ```StaticSites -sites <sites.ini> -port 443``` for production serving.
 * The default is to look for ```sites.ini``` in the current folder.

+The ```sites.ini``` file folders are relative to where Static Sites is started from, so should either contain absolute folder paths, paths starting with ```~```, or paths which are known to be valid when the server is launched.

 ---